hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Habitual resident

 Explanation:
-A person whose life is mainly based in England or Wales
+A person whose life is mainly based in England or Wales.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Hearing